flipp-oss/deimos/docs/CONFIGURATION.md

 backoff|`(1000..60_000)`|Range representing the minimum and maximum number of milliseconds to back off after a consumer error. replace_associations|nil| Whether to delete existing associations for records during bulk consumption for this consumer.
 If no value is specified the provided/default value from the `consumers` configuration will be used. bulk_import_id_generator|nil| Block to determine the `bulk_import_id` generated during bulk consumption.
-If no block is specified the provided/default block from the `consumers` configuration will be used.
+If no block is specified the provided/default block from the `consumers` configuration will be used. save_associations_first|false|Whether to save associated records of primary class prior to upserting primary records.
+Foreign key of associated records are assigned to the record class prior to saving the record class

 ## Defining Database Pollers